simonjaeger/OfficeDev-HOL/Excel-Add-in/README.md

 6. Save and close the workbook.

 #### Exercise 4.2: Use a custom start document ####
-Now let's add the custon start document to our manifest project (**Excel-Add-in**) and configure Visual Studio 2015 to use it whenver we launch the Excel add-in.
+Now let's add the custom start document to our manifest project (**Excel-Add-in**) and configure Visual Studio 2015 to use it whenver we launch the Excel add-in.

 1. Right-click your manifest project and choose **Add Existing Item...**.
     ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Excel-Add-in/Images/SelectManifestProject.png)